aave/protocol-subgraphs/README.md

 ```
 and enter in the keys when prompted.

+The deployed subgraph is only for staging/testing purposes.
+The URL for testing will be available through the Subgraph Studio dashboard.

 ### Deploying to a local graph node with Docker
 For deploying to a local graph node, first open the `docker-compose.yml` file and change the `ethereum` node url.
 ```